Midpen Biologist Karine Tokatlian in La Honda Creek Preserve's redwood forest. (Kyle Ludowitz)

-Building on the success of several partner projects, the Midpeninsula Regional Open Space District is assessing the potential benefits of a similar science-based restoration forestry project to improve the health of 1,210 acres of redwood forest in La Honda Creek Preserve.
+Building on the success of several partner projects in the region, Midpen is planning for a similar restoration forestry project to improve the health of approximately 130 acres of redwood forest in La Honda Creek Preserve and is currently developing a work plan based on current science and community and partner input.

 Goals and Objectives

-Forests throughout the Santa Cruz Mountains have been significantly altered by historic logging and dense regrowth, fire suppression and fuels accumulation, rural development, Sudden Oak Death and climate change.
+Forests throughout the Santa Cruz Mountains have been significantly altered by humans through intense historic logging resulting in dense regrowth, fire suppression resulting in fuels accumulation, rural development, introduced pathogens such as sudden oak death and the effects of climate change.

 The goals of this project are to: